 Students must be 18 or over and have a high school diploma or equivalent.
 Basic computer literacy and the ability to navigate one's own computer is strongly preferred.
 Students will complete an aptitude test prior to the first class session.

 Students must have access to a computer with a minimum of 8GB RAM and i5 processor.
 Class utilizes both Zoom and Slack for meetings and communication.
+Although not required, students may find a second monitor extremely helpful.

 $2,995 due at the time of registration in the form of a Visa or MasterCard*.

-*Contact the program office if you are being sponsored by a third-party such as vocational rehabilitation, workers' compensation insurance, etc.
+*Our programs do not qualify for financial aid or payment plans.
+Contact the program office if you are being sponsored by a third-party such as vocational rehabilitation, workers' compensation insurance, etc.

 Upon successful completion of the course, students will receive a certificate.
 This is a not-for-credit, vocational training program offered by Community Education at Sierra College and students will not earn any units towards a degree.